ivartz/cancer-sim-search/README.md

 # cancer-sim-search

+Sofware for data analysis of primary brain tumors posessing mass effect induced displacement from cancer progression and treatment.

 [cancer-sim](https://github.com/ivartz/cancer-sim) + grid search:
-1. Data augmentation for improving deep learning lesion segmentation
+1. Data augmentation: Generating more annotated data for training deep learning lesion segmentation models
-2. Model fitting to longitudinal MRI scan intervals
+2. Model fitting: Robustly monitor the overall growth and shrink behavior by fitting the cancer-sim model to longitudinal MRI scan intervals

 An interactive visualization of example results for 2. is available [here](https://cancer-sim.com/)